Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

 #### ACK
 #### (Acknowladge)
 "ACK" will perform the same test as NACK but it will request an ACK for every transmission.
-The RSSI and SNR values of the received packet will be shown on the display Pushing button B will let you cycle through each spreadfactor.
+The RSSI and SNR values of the received packet will be shown on the display.
+Pushing button B will let you cycle through each spreadfactor.
 By pushig button C the display and LEDs will be turned off.
 Pushing button C again will turn them on.

 ![ACK Image](https://github.com/Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/blob/master/images/ack.jpg "Fig 3.
 ACK")